San Miguel de Cozumel

 San Miguel de Cozumel ([sam miˈɣel de kosuˈmel]) is the largest city in Cozumel Municipality in the Mexican state of Quintana Roo.
 With a 2010 census population of 77,236, it is also Quintana Roo's fourth-largest community, after Cancún, Chetumal, and Playa del Carmen.
 It is a hub for tourism on the Riviera Maya, providing the sole ferries between the Mexican mainland and the island.
 In addition to the ferry service to Playa del Carmen, the first international cruise terminal in Quintana Roo is located in the city.

+Port

-The International Pier has an international cruise wharf of 271 meters and a dolphin at 45 meters, giving it the ability to receive two cruise ships at once: the exterior band can receive voyager class ships of 140,000 displacement tons, and the interior band can receive ships up to 85,000 displacement tons.
+The Cozumel International Seaport has an international cruise wharf of 271 meters and a dolphin at 45 meters, giving it the ability to receive two cruise ships at once: the exterior band can receive voyager class ships of 140,000 displacement tons, and the interior band can receive ships up to 85,000 displacement tons.

 A tender wharf is used to receive minor boats at the terminal.

+The types of vessels regularly calling at COZUMEL are Passenger Ship (49%), Sailing Vessel (20%), Pleasure Craft (19%), Passenger (3%), Ro-Ro/Passenger Ship (1%).
+The maximum length of the vessels recorded to having entered this port is 363 meters.
+The maximum draught is 9.4 meters.
+The maximum Deadweight is 28414t.

+Cozumel is the 4th world passenger port, by traffic (3,3 million).